X

 To organize my preparation, I can rely on these key steps:

 • .
-Carefully review the job posting and identify the main responsibilities
+Carefully review the job description and identify the core responsibilities.

-• . learn more about the company, its industry, and its operations
+• To gather information on the company, its sector, and its operations.

-• . prepare a clear overview of my background
+• .
+Prepare a clear presentation of your background.

-• . understand my work-study schedule and the terms of my contract
+• .
+Understand my work-study schedule and the contractual terms.

 To prepare effectively, I can also anticipate some of the standard questions.
 These questions allow the recruiter to assess my motivation, my career goals, and my ability to fit into the company.